 There are four types of arthritis: Osteoarthritis, which affects the supporting cartilage of bones; Rheumatoid arthritis, an autoimmune disorder in which the immune system attacks joints; Gouty arthritis, a hereditary disease that causes joint tissue to swell and form uric acid crystals; and Septic arthritis, which occurs when bacteria invade a joint through a break in the skin.

 Crane knee wind

-The crane knee wind indicates the pain with heat sensation in the knee along with swelling.
-Ancient people called it crane knee wind since the swollen knee shaped like a bowl looking thin above and below.
-In east Asian medicine, it arises out of wind invasion and damp accumulation inside since water metabolism does not work properly.
+The crane knee wind indicates pain with heat sensation in the knee and swelling.
+Ancient people called it the crane knee wind since the swollen knee was shaped like a bowl looking thin above and below.
+In east Asian medicine, it arises out of wind invasion and damp accumulation inside since water metabolism does not work correctly.

-The pain of knee usually arises when the joints are invaded by wind or water.
-The wind or water causes the water metabolism to become malfunctioning, which causes the dampness inside the joint to accumulate.
-Because the water metabolism is not working properly, the energy that should have been used up to keep the joint warm and moist is not being used.
+The pain in the knee usually arises when the joints become invaded by wind or water.
+The wind or water causes the water metabolism to malfunction, which causes the dampness inside the joint to accumulate.
+Because the water metabolism does work correctly, the energy used to keep the joint warm and moist malfunctions, causing knee problems.